FlynnMa/MonitorMe_KatasSigmaConnectivity/02-problem/07 - vital sign.md

 vital sign input sources will record patient data and send it to the nurse's station at various intervals, where a complete vitals snapshot will be displayed per patient at a rate of 5 seconds in rotation.

-If any of the vital input source devices fails, the functional device should still send data
+If any of the vital input source devices fails, the functional device should still send data Medical staff should be able to generate holistic snapshots from a patient's consolidated vital signs at any time.

 -Heart rate: every 500ms
 -Blood pressure: every hour